rmcfadzean/stylish-github/README.md

 ## Installation

-Install a userstyle manager for our browser such as [Stylish for Chrome](https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe?hl=en) or
+Install a userstyle manager for your browser such as [Stylish for Chrome](https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe?hl=en) or
 [Stylish for Firefox](https://addons.mozilla.org/en-US/firefox/addon/stylish/)

-Install [Stylish Dark Github](https://userstyles.org/styles/139123/stylish-dark-github) from Userstyles.org
+Install [Stylish Dark GitHub](https://userstyles.org/styles/139123/stylish-dark-github) from Userstyles.org

 Alternatively, manually install it by copy-pasting the [latest release](https://github.com/rmcfadzean/stylish-github/releases/latest) into a new style in your userstyle manager.